CodingInfinity/Benchmark-Web-Interface/README.md

 Most modern git clients support git flow.
 If you are however using the git CLI on *nix, please install the git flow plugin on your distribution.

+# General Description
+STUD

+For any additional information not covered here see pom.xml file or CONTRIBUTORS.md file.

 # Sponsorships
 ## ZenHub